 Pages that are good candidates appear to the first positions of the search results.

-One of the factors to determine the position a webpage in the results, is the number of incoming links (backlinks).
+One of the factors to determine the position of a webpage in the results is the number of incoming links (backlinks).

-Backlinks are a signal of trust and depending from where the links are coming, they can greatly affect your ranking position.
+Backlinks are a signal of trust and depending on where the links are coming, they can greatly affect your ranking position.